Below are

 very good example of how

-to take a photo of two tags, both sides (other than holding the sheep's
+to take a photo of two tags, both sides (the sheep's head needed to be

 the